okta/okta-auth-dotnet/MIGRATING.md

 ## Handling errors

-The SDK throws an OktaException everytime the server responds with an invalid status code, or there is an internal error.
-You can get more information by calling exception.Message.
+The SDK throws an OktaException when the server responds with an invalid status code, or there is an internal error.
+Get more information by calling exception.Message.

 ## Getting help